 Joan of Arc

 Joan of Arc was one of the most controversial figures of her time.
-The rebellious young peasant girl led the French army to victory with no formal military training, but was mocked by detractors and arrested by the Burgundians for wearing men's clothes, among other alleged crimes.
+The rebellious young peasant girl led the French army to victory with no formal military training but was mocked by detractors and arrested by the Burgundians for wearing men's clothes, among other alleged crimes.
 They interrogated her and ultimately burned the young martyr at the stake.
-On top of her sweeping military victory, she went on to become one of the world's most famous historical figures and was canonized as a saint in 1920.
+On top of her sweeping military victory, she became one of the world's most famous historical figures and was canonized as a saint in 1920.

-Eminem was one of the most controversial rappers of his day—a figure that most people had strong opinions about one way or the other.
-Some accused him of promoting misogyny, homophobia, and violence in his graphic music while others called him a lyrical genius.
+Eminem was one of the most controversial rappers of his day—a figure whom most people had strong opinions about one way or the other.
+Some accused him of promoting misogyny, homophobia, and violence in his graphic music; others called him a lyrical genius.
 He often spoofed the controversy in his music and was prone to seeming publicity stunts such as performing a duet with Elton John at the 2001 Grammy Awards.

-Dennis Rodman's eccentric personality, both on and off the court, has long made him a controversial figure.
-As an NBA player, he famously showed up to games with wild hairstyles, tattoos, and piercings, frequently getting ejected for both verbal and physical altercations.
+On and off the court, Dennis Rodman's eccentric personality has long made him a contentious figure.
+As an NBA player, he famously showed up to games with wild hairstyles, tattoos, and piercings, frequently getting ejected for verbal and physical altercations.
 Off the court, he wore a wedding dress to a book launch, claiming he wanted to marry himself.
-He has on several occasions met with North Korean dictator Kim Jong-un, whom he called a “friend for life.”
+He has, on several occasions, met with North Korean dictator Kim Jong-un, whom he called a "friend for life."

-From sexual assault allegations to the infamous “Access Hollywood” tape to the investigation into Russian election meddling, U.S. President Donald Trump seems unable to escape scandal and controversy.
-Even before his presidency, the real estate mogul was a controversial figure as both a businessman and reality TV star.
-A Forbes estimate of his net worth in July placed it at $3.1 billion, and he currently holds one of the world's most powerful positions—clearly finding success despite the controversy.
+From sexual assault allegations to the infamous "Access Hollywood" tape to the investigation into Russian election meddling, former U.S. President Donald Trump seems unable to escape scandal and controversy.
+Even before his presidency, the real estate mogul was a controversial figure as a businessman and reality TV star.
+A Forbes estimate of his net worth in November 2022 placed it at $3.2 billion, and until recently he held one of the world's most powerful positions—clearly finding success in infamy.

 Mae West was the kind of lady who epitomized the phrase "a woman before her time."
 The Hollywood entertainer was born in 1893 yet didn't hesitate to do things like write provocative screenplays, star in sultry movies, and pose for sexy pinup posters.
 She was known for her suggestive quotes and double entendres (e.g., "I generally avoid temptation unless I can't resist it").
 Her brazenness earned her much criticism and controversy, yet she remained rich, famous, and hugely successful.

 Steve Jobs was controversial for the way he managed his business as well as for his personal life.
-The Apple founder was a perfectionist who demanded a great deal from his employees and often fired people without notice.
-For years he denied paternity of his first child (while she and her mother lived on welfare), and at one point, he went as far as to swear in court he was “sterile and infertile.”
-All of these things made Jobs a controversial figure, yet he was also hugely successful—a billionaire who was called a genius by fans and who shaped the landscape of modern technology.
+The Apple founder was a perfectionist who demanded much from his employees and often fired people without notice.
+For years, he denied paternity of his first child (while she and her mother lived on welfare), and at one point, he went as far as to swear in court that he was "sterile and infertile."
+All these things made Jobs a controversial figure, yet he was also hugely successful—a billionaire who was called a genius by fans and shaped the landscape of modern technology.

 Hugh Grant suffered his share of controversies, the biggest of which occurred in 1995 when he was arrested with a prostitute he picked up on Sunset Strip.
-Embarrassing details of the encounter emerged, and Grant struggled to save his relationship with long-time girlfriend Elizabeth Hurley—things were not looking good for the British actor.
-However, he managed to rebound, going on to star in more than a dozen features including career-defining hits like “Bridget Jones's Diary” and “Love Actually,” both of which he made after the scandal.
+Embarrassing details of the encounter emerged, and Grant struggled to save his relationship with longtime girlfriend Elizabeth Hurley.
+Things were not looking good for the British actor.
+However, he rebounded, going on to star in more than a dozen features, including career-defining hits like "Bridget Jones's Diary" and "Love Actually," both of which he made after the scandal.

 The father of evolution didn't enjoy a warm embrace from the scientific community when he first published his theories.
-Some criticized him as being anti-religious, particularly devout Christians who felt Darwin's theories threatened their Biblical worldview, and many scientific thinkers lambasted his methodology.
-Nevertheless, "On the Origin of Species" went on to sell millions of copies and remains a definitive piece of scientific literature 200 years later.
+Some criticized him for being anti-religious, particularly devout Christians who felt Darwin's theories threatened their biblical worldview, and many scientific thinkers lambasted his methodology.
+Nevertheless, "On the Origin of Species" sold millions of copies and remains a definitive piece of scientific literature 200 years later.

-From backlash over her screeching rendition of "The Star-Spangled Banner" during her sitcom's original run to getting fired from the reboot for making racist tweets, comedian Roseanne Barr has been a magnet for controversy since she began her career.
-She once posed as Adolf Hitler for a photo while holding a platter of "burnt Jew cookies" and another time was sued by George Zimmerman's parents (the man who killed Trayvon Martin) after tweeting their home address.
+From backlash over her screeching rendition of "The Star-Spangled Banner" during her sitcom's original run to getting fired from the reboot for posting racist tweets, comedian Roseanne Barr has been a magnet for controversy since her career started.
+She once posed as Adolf Hitler for a photo while holding a platter of "burnt Jew cookies" and another time was sued by the parents of George Zimmerman (the man who killed Trayvon Martin) after tweeting their home address.
 Still, the comedian has won an Emmy and a Golden Globe, accumulating a net worth estimated at $80 million.

-The onetime Fox news host turned NBC anchor was fired from the latter role for making comments about blackface, but she has always incorporated controversy into her routine.
-She's held an ongoing feud with President Donald Trump and has interviewed controversial figures such as Vladimir Putin and reality star Jim Bob Duggar (the latter of whom was dealing with his son's molestation allegations at the time).
+The one-time Fox News host-turned-NBC anchor was fired from the latter after making comments about blackface.
+Megyn Kelly is no stranger to controversy.
+She's held an ongoing feud with Donald Trump and has interviewed controversial figures such as Vladimir Putin and reality star Jim Bob Duggar (who was dealing with his son's molestation allegations at the time).

-The pop queen began her career in the 1980s with a public image based on pushing boundaries and being provocative.
-In her heyday, she wore cone-shaped bras, lapped up milk off the floor, and burned crosses in videos, among many other stunts.
-But none of these things ever stopped her from becoming one of the most successful, well-recognized pop singers in history.
+The pop star began her career in the 1980s with a public image based on pushing boundaries and being provocative.
+In her heyday, she wore cone-shaped bras, lapped up milk off the floor, and burned crosses in videos, among other odd acts.
+But none of these things stopped her from becoming one of the most successful, well-recognized pop singers in history.

 George W. Bush

-Between Charlie Sheen's wild and reckless drug use to his 2015 disclosure that he is HIV positive, the “Two And A Half Men” actor's name is practically synonymous with controversy.
-After starring in the Oscar-winning film “Platoon” in 1986, the fast-living star quickly began accumulating controversies which continued for decades.
-Highlights included a $50,000 tab with famous Hollywood madam Heidi Fleiss, numerous stints in rehab, a handful of assault charges, and at one point accidentally shooting his fiance in the arm.
+Between Charlie Sheen's wild and reckless drug use to his HIV-positive status disclosure in 2015, the "Two and a Half Men" actor's name is practically synonymous with controversy.
+After starring in the Oscar-winning film "Platoon" in 1986, the fast-living star quickly began accumulating controversies which continued for decades.
+Among his lowlights included a $50,000 tab with famous Hollywood madam Heidi Fleiss, numerous stints in rehab, a handful of assault charges, and at one point accidentally shooting his fiance in the arm.

-Former NFL quarterback Colin Kaepernick sparked controversy in 2016 when he began sitting during the national anthem (which eventually morphed into kneeling) to draw attention to racial inequality in the U.S. Fans were immediately divided—some praised the athlete for his commitment to social justice while others, including President Donald Trump, accused him of being unpatriotic.
-He was unable to get a contract in 2017 and later filed a grievance against the league for colluding to keep him out.
-However, the athlete emerged from the controversy after he landed a major deal with Nike and scored an NFL settlement estimated between $60 and $80 million.
+Former NFL quarterback Colin Kaepernick sparked controversy in 2016 when he began sitting during the national anthem (which eventually morphed into kneeling) to draw attention to racial inequality in the U.S. Fans were immediately divided—some praised the athlete for his commitment to social justice while others, including former President Donald Trump, accused him of being unpatriotic.
+He could not get a contract in 2017 and later filed a grievance against the league for colluding to keep him out.
+Nevertheless, the athlete emerged relatively unscathed from the controversy.
+He landed a major deal with Nike and scored an NFL settlement estimated between $60 and $80 million.

-Benazir Bhutto—the daughter of onetime Pakistani Prime Minister Zulfikar Ali Bhutto—was one of the most controversial figures in Pakistani history, as well as that of the Muslim world.
+Benazir Bhutto—the daughter of onetime Pakistani Prime Minister Zulfikar Ali Bhutto—was one of the most controversial figures in Pakistan history and the Muslim world.
 After her father, who founded the Pakistan Peoples Party, was imprisoned following a military coup, she and her mother published a book encouraging citizens to demonstrate.
 They were later both imprisoned themselves, and her father was executed.
-But she remained an activist despite her detractors, and she eventually became prime minister herself—the first woman to ever lead a Muslim nation.
+She remained an activist despite her detractors, eventually becoming prime minister herself—the first woman ever to lead a Muslim nation.
 She was assassinated in 2007—but not before leaving an indelible mark on Pakistan and the Muslim world.

-Michael Jackson's music and dance videos were controversial even before child molestation allegations or hanging his baby off of a balcony.
+Michael Jackson's music and dance videos were controversial even before child molestation allegations or hanging his baby off a balcony.
 Before that, he was a controversial figure for doing things like grabbing his crotch during performances, inventing wild new dance moves (such as the moonwalk), marrying Elvis's daughter, and dramatically changing his appearance.
-Earlier this year, the documentary “Leaving Neverland” brought new attention to the child molestation scandal, reinvigorating the controversy around the King of Pop.
+The 2019 documentary "Leaving Neverland" brought new attention to the child molestation scandal, reinvigorating the controversy around the King of Pop.

 Susan B. Anthony

-Susan B. Anthony was perceived as extremely controversial for her views at a time when slavery was still legal, and women weren't allowed to vote.
+Susan B. Anthony was perceived as extremely controversial for her views at a time when slavery was still legal and women weren't allowed to vote.
 Anthony collected signatures for anti-slavery campaigns as a teen, and she helped lead the charge for women's voting rights when she was a young adult.
 While many supported her, Anthony had countless more detractors.
-Still, she managed to pave the way for one of the most significant advances for women in history, dying just 14 years before the 19th Amendment was passed.
+Still, she paved the way for one of the most significant advances for women in history, dying just 14 years before the 19th Amendment was passed.